vantree/MSSGC/README.md

   senti_weight: 0.3            ## the weight of sentiment loss
   mlp_hidden_size: 2816        ## the hidden size of fusion module MLP
   mlp_hidden_layer: 2          ## the hidden layers of fusion module MLP
+  fusion: 'concat'             ## the way of fusion text-image features for MSD samples
   ```

 - Training the MTL model